golightlyb/tao/README.md

     - weapons don't take up more slots as they get bigger
     - so you have fewer weapons
     - but as you progress those weapons can get bigger and better

 * **story**
    - blank slate with existing story removed completely
    - may be extended by other mods in future

  * **overhaul**
    - completely new goods, systems, weapons, stations, events, sectors, etc.

  * **quality of life enhancements**
    - hidden stashes can now be interacted with at transporter range
-   - some Avorion bug fixes
+   - some Avorion bug fixes, particularly:
+      * make it so that wreckagecleanup.lua (or our tweaked version) actually runs

 Status
 ------